Felician University

-Felician University is a private Catholic university with two campuses in New Jersey, one in Lodi and one in Rutherford.
-It was founded as the Immaculate Conception Normal School by the Felician Sisters in 1923 and the school has changed names several times in its history, most recently in 2015 to Felician University.
-In 2016-17 enrollment was 1,996, with undergraduates comprising around 1,626 students.
-21 percent are men, and 79 percent are women.
+Felician University is a private Catholic university with two campuses in the U.S. state of New Jersey, one in Lodi and one in Rutherford.
+In 2016–17 enrollment was 1,996, with undergraduates comprising around 1,626 students; 21 percent were men and 79 percent were women.

+History

+The school was founded as the Immaculate Conception Normal School by the Felician Sisters in 1923.
+It has changed names several times in its history, most recently in 2015, to Felician University.

+In June 2015, the American Association of University Professors (AAUP) censured Felician College for terminating the services of several faculty members without adequate explanation, adequate notice, or an opportunity for review.

 Campuses

 Located 12 mi from New York City, Felician University has two locations in Bergen County, New Jersey, in the towns of Lodi and Rutherford.
-These campuses are about 3 mi apart, with regular shuttle service running between them throughout the day and evening hours.
-The Rutherford campus also has a gymnasium and a late-night coffee shop and game room.
+These campuses are about 3 mi apart, with regular shuttle service running between them throughout the day and evening.
+The Rutherford campus has a gymnasium and a late-night coffee shop and game room.